-SECTION 6 Medicaid
+SECTION 6 Pennsylvania Medical Assistance (Medicaid)

-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
-Some people with Medicare are also eligible for Medicaid.
+Pennsylvania Medical Assistance (Medicaid) is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.

-The programs offered through Medicaid help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" include:
+In addition, there are programs offered through Pennsylvania Medical Assistance (Medicaid) that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
+These "Medicare Savings Programs" help people with limited income and resources save money each year: